fed/blog-11ty/content/blog/baconjs.md

 ---
 title: Functional Reactive Programming with Bacon.js
 date: 2017-09-07
-spoiler: A bunch of random ideas aimed at explaining, at a really high level, what functional reactive programming is.
+description: A bunch of random ideas aimed at explaining, at a really high level, what functional reactive programming is.
-category: baconjs
+tags: baconjs
 draft: true
 ---